Trump can’t stop tweeting about ever-bluer Virginia and its governor. But his campaign is quiet on TV.

 Northam has called the infanticide allegation false and “disgusting,” but Trump and other abortion foes regularly repeat it.
 In one tweet this week, Trump said the governor supports the “execution” of newborns.

 Amid outcry over last year’s abortion comments, a racist photo from Northam’s 1984 medical school yearbook surfaced, showing one person in blackface and another under a Klan hood.
-Northam initially apologized for appearing in the photo but the next day disavowed it, saying in his admission had been made in a state of shock and out of a desire to take responsibility for something on his yearbook page.
-At the same time, he acknowledged that he’d put shoe polish on his cheeks in 1984 while dressed as Michael Jackson for a dance contest.
+Northam initially apologized for appearing in the photo but the next day said it wasn’t him, adding that his admission had been made in a state of shock and out of a desire to take responsibility for something on his yearbook page.
+At the same time, he acknowledged that he had put shoe polish on his cheeks in 1984 while dressed as Michael Jackson for a dance contest.

 Trump recounted the episode in an extended riff at the Newport News rally, displaying a remarkable memory for the details of a scandal then a year and a half old.

 “You have a governor that thinks he’s Michael Jackson,” Trump said to laughs.
-“And you remember he wanted to moonwalk across the stage and his wife said, “No, no, don’t do it, darling.’ … That would not have been pretty.”
+“And you remember he wanted to moonwalk across the stage and his wife said, ‘No, no, don’t do it, darling.’ . . .
+That would not have been pretty.”

 Trump’s habit of needling Northam is notable given that the governor, a former state senator and lieutenant governor who grew up hunting and fishing on the state’s rural Eastern Shore, has generally had good relationships with politicians on both sides of the aisle.
 Republicans unsuccessfully courted him to switch parties when he was a senator.